Miguel Rojas Player Props: Dodgers vs. Astros

 Miguel Rojas At The Plate

-- He has not hit a home run in his 50 games this season.
+- He has not hit a long ball in his 51 games this year.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.